oritwoen/omnichron/README.md

 ### Future Features
 - 🔜 Page Archiving API - create archives in addition to retrieving them
 - ✅ Local and persistent caching layer using unstorage
-- 🔜 Performance optimizations for high-volume requests
+- ✅ Performance optimizations for high-volume requests
+  - Parallel processing with concurrency control
+  - Batch processing for large datasets
+  - Configurable timeouts and retries

 ## License